I’ve been a storyteller all my life.

 - See the big picture.
 A study of history often involves looking at trends that develop over decades or centuries.

 - Pay attention to details.
-The historian is concerned not only with the big picture, but with the impact of a seemingly minuscule decision by a single individual.
+The historian is concerned not only with the big picture, but the impact of a seemingly minuscule decision by a single individual.

 Aren’t those the qualities all good writers should have?

-I am now a freelance copywriter in the Toledo area, where I live with a bearded dragon, too many books, and a KitchenAid mixer.
+Currently in the Toledo area, where I live with a bearded dragon, too many books, and a KitchenAid mixer.
 I enjoy cooking, hiking, binge-watching YouTube videos, and exploring the region’s hidden treasures.